 Issue #3: Mower Blades Won’t Engage

 Replacing a damaged belt is a no-brainer.
 However, you can’t expect an engagement when the drive belt is not mounted correctly.
-From our extensive experience in handling a Husqvarna lawn mower, this issue has been mostly seen in model Z242F.
+From my experience in handling Husqvarna lawn mower units, this issue has been mostly seen in model Z242F.

 If you want to know how to mount the drive belt in your Husqvarna mower properly, we recommend reading the user service manual.

 When smoke comes out from your Husqvarna zero-turn mowers like the Husqvarna Z242F lawn mower, there are many factors to consider.

 Generally, this occurrence could mean that the excess oil burns slightly more than the air flowing inside the engine.
 If you’re not aware, your mower consumes more gas because of engine compression.

 If you want to stop excessive fuel consumption, the clearances and valve timing must be set accordingly when the mower has low-level cylinder compression pressure.
 Too much oil could lead to engine pressure build-up and loss of crankcase vacuum, causing internal damage and defective engine breather assembly.